WenKang689/AWS3TierVPC/README.md

 1. Open command prompt and ssh into private EC2 instance as the step above.

 2. Run the following command.
-Replace <ALB-DNS-Name> with your ALB DNS name.
+Replace "ALB-DNS-Name" with your ALB DNS name.

 ```
 ab -n 1000000 -c 10000 http://<ALB-DNS-Name>/